Table of Contents

 Is pineapple good for liver?

-Pineapple has been shown to reduce CYP2E1 activity in rat livers, and its impact was greater than that of other fruits such as mangosteen, guava, mango, papaya, and banana7.
+Pineapple has been shown to reduce CYP2E1 activity in livers and improve liver health, and its impact was greater than that of other fruits such as mangosteen, guava, mango, papaya, and banana.
 As a result, pineapple may be developed as a hepatoprotective agent.